Utah Starzz (WPSL)

-Utah Starzz is an American women’s soccer team, founded in 1999.
-The team is a member of the Women's Premier Soccer League, the third tier of women’s soccer in the United States and Canada.
+Utah Starzz is an American women's soccer team, founded in 1999.
+The team is a member of the Women's Premier Soccer League, the third tier of women's soccer in the United States and Canada.
 The team plays in the North Division of the Big Sky Conference.
 Prior to the 2009 season, they were known as the Utah Spiders.

-The team plays its home games at Timpview High School Stadium on the grounds of Timpview High School in Provo, Utah.
+The team plays its home games at Timpview High School's stadium in Provo, Utah.
 The club's colors are yellow, burgundy and black.

+History

+The team played their first game in May 2000 against the San Francisco Nighthawks.